 - Other vasoactive substances from mast cells and basophils in the dermis.

 Release of these substances causes extravasation or leaking of plasma into the dermis, leading to the urticarial lesion.

 Itching is caused by histamine released into the dermis.

-The release of substances can be due to allergic or nonallergic reaction.
-While both work to cause release of histamine nd other substances, mechanism of the release differs.
+The release of substances can be due to the allergic or nonallergic reaction.
+While both work to cause the release of histamine and other substances, the mechanism of the release differs.

 Most cases of urticaria are reactions of type I hypersensitivity reaction mediated by IgE antibodies.
 Sometimes, it is due to type III hypersensitivity mediated by IgG antibodies.

 Histamine receptors, the H1 and H2 receptors, are present on many cell types.

 H1 histamine receptors, on activation on endothelial and smooth muscle cells lead to increased capillary permeability whereas H2 histamine receptors leads to arteriolar and venule vasodilation..